getodk/docs/docs/central-api-project-management.rst

 **POST /v1/projects/{id}/key**

-*(introduced: version 0.6)*\
+.. raw:: html

-`Project Managed Encryption </central-api-encryption>`__ can be enabled via the API.
-To do this, ``POST``\  with the ``passphrase``\  and optionally a reminder ``hint``\  about the passphrase.
-If managed encryption is already enabled, a ``409``\  error response will be returned.

-Enabling managed encryption will modify all unencrypted forms in the project, and as a result the ``version``\  of all forms within the project will also be modified.
+  <p><em>(introduced: version 0.6)</em></p><p><a href="/central-api-encryption">Project Managed Encryption</a> can be enabled via the API.
+To do this, <code>POST</code> with the <code>passphrase</code> and optionally a reminder <code>hint</code> about the passphrase.
+If managed encryption is already enabled, a <code>409</code> error response will be returned.</p><p>Enabling managed encryption will modify all unencrypted forms in the project, and as a result the <code>version</code> of all forms within the project will also be modified.
 It is therefore best to enable managed encryption before devices are in the field.
-Any forms in the project that already have self-supplied encryption keys will be left alone.
+Any forms in the project that already have self-supplied encryption keys will be left alone.</p>

 .. dropdown:: Request